department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/naming.md

 draft: true
 ---

-# Naming
+# Naming and labels

-Most tools, products, benefits, offices, and programs don’t need a brand name.
-Don’t create new branded names (official or otherwise) because:
+Most tools, products, benefits, offices, and programs don’t need a brand name or branded label.
+In line with the [VA Graphics Standards against custom logos](https://design.va.gov/design/logos), we also don't create "brand clutter" with unnecessary branding.

+**Don't create new brands**

+Branded names and labels:
--	Branded terms often introduce internal jargon that Veteran customers aren’t familiar with.
+-	Force internal jargon on customers.
--	Branded terms—[like logos](https://design.va.gov/design/logos) that are different from the official VA brand—spawn unnecessary sub-brands that create confusion for users.
+-	Spawn unnecessary sub-brands and create confusion for Veterans.
--	Branded terms need to be marketed in order for Veterans to be "educated" on their meaning, which is both expensive and time-consuming to do.
+-	Are expensive and time-consuming to market in order to educate customers on what they mean.

-Check the [word list](https://design.va.gov/content-style-guide/word-list) for tools, products, benefits, and programs that are considered acceptable capitalized terms.
+Check the [word list](https://design.va.gov/content-style-guide/word-list) for tools, benefits, and programs that are okay to capitalize.

-### Use descriptive plain language labels
+## Use descriptive plain language labels

-If you need to call your tool, product, feature, or program something, call it what it is.
+If you need to call your tool, program, or benefit something, call it what it is.
 Use everyday, plain language words that people already understand.

-This follows our [content principles](https://design.va.gov/content-style-guide/content-principles), is easier to understand without explanatory information, and is better for [SEO](https://design.va.gov/content-style-guide/seo).
+This follows our [content principles](https://design.va.gov/content-style-guide/content-principles), is easier to understand without explanatory information, and is [better for SEO](https://design.va.gov/content-style-guide/seo).

+In the example below, there's no need to brand education benefits with the internal line of business because all Veteran benefits are through VA.
+Likewise, on-the-job training doesn't need to be made into a brand or a branded, uncommon acronym.

 <div class="do-dont">
 <div class="do-dont__do">